 - Human rights and immigration law could be one of the areas most affected by the UK's decision to leave the EU.
-The long-term status of EU citizens in Britain and Britons in the EU has not yet been confirmed though it can safely be said that mass deportations are not going to happen.
-However, there is an atmosphere of uncertainty as regards the future of the free movement of people between EU member states and the UK; controls on immigration from the EU are likely to be introduced.
+There is an atmosphere of uncertainty as regards the future of the free movement of people between EU member states and the UK; controls on immigration from the EU are likely to be introduced.
 Employment law protections and free movement could be stripped from domestic legislation, although if the UK were to remain part to the European Economic Area Agreement, like Norway, it would remain subject to such EU laws.

-- After the Conservatives won the 2015 general election, they renewed their manifesto promise to scrap the 1998 Human Rights Act and replace it with a 'British Bill of Rights'.
+- After the Conservatives won the 2015 general election, they renewed their manifesto promise to scrap the 1998 Human Rights Act and replace it with a 'British Bill of Rights.'
 In April 2016, while still Home Secretary, Theresa May went one step further and said that the UK should withdraw entirely from the ECHR.
 However, she has now stated that she will not attempt to take Britain out of the ECHR as prime minister (though Britain's exit from the EU in theory makes this easier).
-The proposals to repeal the Human Rights Act have been heavily criticised by legal experts and even some within the Conservative Party for being unworkable.
-Given the myriad constitutional headaches that Brexit brings with it, the government may choose to kick proposals surrounding the Human Rights Act into the long grass.

 - As of 12 May 2016 the new Immigration Act introduced sanctions on illegal migrants working in the UK, on employers who have illegal migrants working for them, on landlords who fail to take steps to remove illegal migrants from their property, and on illegal migrants attempting to gain access to housing, driving licences and bank accounts.
-Further developments include increased powers for enforcement officers to search suspected illegal migrants and their properties, and a new skills levy on businesses bringing migrant labour into the country.
+Further developments include increased powers for enforcement officers to search suspected illegal migrants and their properties, and a new skills levy (brought into force in April 2017) on businesses bringing migrant labour into the country.